Our reach and impact

 Over the next five years we’ll expand our reach to a further 15,000 educators across 7,800 schools and trusts, helping them to give more children the best education.

 In Autumn 2018 we welcomed over 3,000 educators to over 650 training events, and we ran over 2,000 1-2-1 coaching sessions across our programmes.

 Middle leadership impact

-Our Teaching Leaders programme gives high-potential middle leaders the skills to drive school-wide improvement.
+Our Expert Middle Leaders programme (previously Teaching Leaders) gives high-potential middle leaders the skills to drive school-wide improvement.
 We are proud of the proven impact this has achieved compared with similar schools.

-- Disadvantaged primary children make significantly better progress in reading with a Teaching Leader*
+- Disadvantaged primary children make significantly better progress in reading with a programme participant*

-- More children get a higher grade at GCSE with a Teaching Leader*
+- More children get a higher grade at GCSE with a programme participant*

-- Teaching Leaders is the only middle leadership development programme in England that has been independently shown to have impact on pupil outcomes
+- Expert Middle Leaders (previously Teaching Leaders) is the only middle leadership development programme in England that has been independently shown to have impact on pupil outcomes

 Our Future Leaders programme prepares senior leaders to become headteachers of schools in challenging contexts.
 We measure the impact of the programme after alumni have been headteachers for three or more years.